 By educating our community and ourselves about green building practices, we can build more efficient, well-located homes.
 In this way we conserve natural resources, protect the environment, and serve our primary mission, to build and improve homes, neighborhoods, communities and lives.

-Mountain Housing Opportunities has long been committed to providing housing that is not only affordable but environmentally sustainable.
-MHO’s green activities span across our three active departments: community investments (rental development), homeownership, and emergency home repair.
+Mountain Housing Opportunities (MHO) has long been committed to providing housing that is not only affordable but environmentally sustainable.
+MHO’s green activities span across our three active departments: community investments (rental development), homeownership, and essential home repair.

-MHO has recently expanded green practices by incorporating solar photovoltaic panels into a few of our newest properties.
-With the help of local partners, we have added solar panels to East Haven Apartments, and Maple Crest at Lee Walker Heights.
-All apartment units are also Energy Star Multifamily rated, helping to save energy costs.
+East Haven Apartments, Eagle Market Place Apartments and Maple Crest at Lee Walker Heights have generated a lifetime total of 361 MWh, equivalent to planting 4,224 trees or removing 558,828 tons of CO2 emissions.
+Most apartment units are also Energy Star rated, helping to save energy costs.
 All of these renewable energy systems create environmental and economic benefits for our community and the residents we serve.